enginSacan/KnabApi/README.md

 Lombok library is used for creating model of the data from request and responses.

 Generic data structure is used with the properties.

+Variables could be added to rest.properties under resource folder.

 ## Requirement of the test